Netherlands in the Eurovision Song Contest 2006: Competing entries

 On 22 November 2005, the three selected competing artists were announced during a press conference that took place in Amsterdam.
 A submission period was opened on the same day where composers from or with a link to the Netherlands were able to submit their songs for the artists until 16 January 2006.
 174 songs were received by the broadcaster at the closing of the deadline: 82 for Maud, 47 for Behave and 45 for Treble.
 Each of the artists selected three songs for the competition, two of them being self-provided and one of them from the open submissions in consultation with NOS and their record companies.
 The nine songs were announced on 15 February 2006.

 Final

 The final took place on 12 March 2006.
 In the first round, each of the three acts performed their three candidate Eurovision songs and the votes of a nine-member expert jury selected one song per artist to proceed to the superfinal.
 In the superfinal, the winner, "Amambanda" performed by Treble, was selected exclusively by a public televote.
-126,000 votes were cast by the public during the superfinal.
+Approximately 126,000 votes were cast by the public in the superfinal.
 In addition to the performances of the competing entries, the show featured a guest performance by the Greek dance group Evropi.